Approved: July 15, 2020

 f) Provide support to Executive and Officers who are completing funding applications for GUStA initiatives.

 g) Present a budget of all income and expenditures incurred since September at GUStA’s year-end meeting in April.
-He or she must also distribute a written financial statement on the GUStA listserv at the end of his or her term.
+He or she must also distribute a written financial statement on the GUStA listserv at the end of the term.

 a) Attend a minimum of three (3) out of four (4) Graduate Students’ Union Council monthly meetings.
-If the Representative cannot attend a meeting, he or she must arrange for another GUStA member to attend on his or her behalf.
+If the Representative cannot attend a meeting, he or she must arrange for another GUStA member to attend on their behalf.

 b) Speak on behalf of GUStA members at the Graduate Students’ Union Council meetings.